 Ranieri was admired and respected by colleagues and clients alike for his discerning and principled approach to his work, a fantastic attention to detail, and the kind and respectful manner in which he worked.

 Most recently, Ranieri oversaw the design and execution of three significant projects in Paris: WINDOW La Défense, the transformation of an existing building through a dramatic new cladding solution that creates an enhanced presence along the parvis of La Défense, adjacent to the Grande Arche; 3 and 4 Parc du Millénaire, two landmark structures that serve as the physical gateway to the larger Parc du Millénaire development and home of the French Ministry of Justice; and Tour First, the award-winning transformation of a 1970s office tower into an elegant and impactful architectural presence on the Parisian skyline.
 The project was recognised with a MIPIM Refurbished Office Building Award, a SIMI Renovated Buildings Award, and a ULI Global Award for Excellence.

-In Milan, Ranieri served as Project Manager for the design and execution of a 340,000 square meter masterplan in the city centre and the execution of 82,000 square meters of office space, retail amenities and external works areas.
-The project provides for the development of a vast area devoted to landscaping and public facilities, extending from the Piazza della Repubblica entrance to Via Melchiorre Gioia with a series of gardens.
-Ranieri has also worked on various commercial projects in London's Canary Wharf including 25 Churchill Square, one of the most energy efficient office buildings on the estate.
+In Milan, Ranieri served as Project Manager for the design and execution of a 340,000 square meter masterplan in the city centre and the execution of 82,000 square meters of office space, retail amenities and external works.
+The project set the vision for the development of a vast area devoted to landscaping and public facilities, extending from the Piazza della Repubblica entrance to Via Melchiorre Gioia with a series of gardens.
+Ranieri also worked on various commercial projects in London's Canary Wharf including 25 Churchill Square, one of the most energy efficient office buildings on the estate.

-An alumnus of the Architectural Association (AA), Ranieri is a member of the Royal Institute of British Architects (RIBA) and is an chartered architect with the Architects Registration Board (ARB) in the UK.
+An alumnus of the Architectural Association (AA), Ranieri was a member of the Royal Institute of British Architects (RIBA) and was a chartered architect with the Architects Registration Board (ARB) in the UK.